thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 :::

-Another criticism skeptics raise is the apparent contradiction in [1 Corinthians 15:32](https://www.biblegateway.com/passage/?search=1%20Corinthians%2015%3A32&version=NKJV), which says, *"Let us eat and drink, for tomorrow we die."* Out of context, it sounds like the Bible encourages a reckless, pleasure-seeking life.
+Another criticism sceptics raise is the apparent contradiction in [1 Corinthians 15:32](https://www.biblegateway.com/passage/?search=1%20Corinthians%2015%3A32&version=NKJV), which says, *"Let us eat and drink, for tomorrow we die."* Out of context, it sounds like the Bible encourages a reckless, pleasure-seeking life.
 But in context, Paul is actually making the **opposite** point - the entire context is found in